20 IT Support Questions to Ask When Choosing an IT Support Company

 Even if you purchase all your computer equipment from a different supplier, it’s still good to know that your support company can replace any faulty parts themselves.

-And when it is time to replace your hardware, you may feel better knowing the people who are supporting it have recommended, supplied and installed it – giving you a single point of contact if something goes wrong, including dealing with hardware warranty issues.
+And when it is time to replace your hardware, you may feel better knowing the people who are supporting it have recommended, supplied, and installed it – giving you a single point of contact if something goes wrong, including dealing with hardware warranty issues.

 14. How and when will I be charged?